Skip to main content

 Does Angelman Syndrome Affect Life Expectancy?

 A common question from families is, "Does Angelman syndrome affect life expectancy?"
-Although researchers have not yet performed a long-term, large study or a population-based study to calculate an exact average, we personally know many individuals living with AS who live a typical lifespan.
-Adults living with AS may experience common health conditions that any individual can experience, but AS is not known to increase the risk for additional specific health issues.
+Researchers have not yet performed a long-term, large study or a population-based study to calculate an exact average.
+This is partially because the true incidence (how common AS is) is not known.
+Historically, life expectancy was assumed to be normal, and we personally know many individuals living with AS who live a typical lifespan.
+Adults living with AS may experience common health conditions that any individual can experience, but AS is not known to increase the risk for additional organ-specific health issues.
 For example, heart, kidney, and liver function are all expected to be normal, and there is no known increased risk for cancer or tumors.

 Factors That May Influence the Life Expectancy of Someone Living with Angelman Syndrome